 The Effects of Trauma on the Brain

 People experience the effects of trauma on the brain even long after the traumatic act is over.
 Trauma affects people in extreme ways and physically changes the chemistry of their brains.
-Experiencing trauma alters the mind.
-By this, we mean some malfunctions can occur in the brain.
+Experiencing trauma alters the mind to where malfunctions can occur in the brain.

 The side effects of trauma can include: